KaranveerB/Open-Smart-Shutdown/README.md

 ### Compatibility
 The program's defaults should work on a fresh Windows 10 and Ubuntu install (macOS is not included as I don't have a system to test on).

-The program should also be easily flexible to allow easy configuration to work on whatever esoteric system you can conjure.
+The program should also be easily flexible to allow easy configuration to work on whatever Windows, Linux, or macOS system you can conjure.

 ### Flexibility
 If you can do it in a shell, you can do it better in Open Smart Shutdown.